Li i8: Overview

 The exterior design of the i8 is a mix between Li Auto's L-series SUVs and Mega MPV.
-The front-end is similar to the Mega, with a high-mounted LED light bar acting as DRLs, and a forward slanted hood flowing into a steeply raked windshield.
+The front-end is similar to the Mega, with a high-mounted LED light bar acting as DRLs, and a forward-slanted hood flowing into a steeply raked windshield.
 It is available with a selection of 20 and 21-inch wheels which all have aerodynamic covers.
-The rear-end closely resembles the L9 in design, but with a sloping roofline shape similar to the Mega.
+The rear end closely resembles the L9 in design, but with a sloping roofline shape similar to the Mega.
 The i8 has a black-painted roof and pillars with a roof-mounted solid-state ATL LiDAR sensor and pop-out door handles.
 The i8 is equipped with air suspension, and has an approach and departure angle of 16 and 17 degrees, respectively.

 The i8 is a three-row six-seater vehicle in a 2+2+2 configuration.
 The interior features dual 2.5K 15.7-inch dashboard-mounted screens serving as the infotainment display and passenger entertainment display, with a small touchscreen mounted on the steering wheel hub serving as the instrument cluster in conjunction with a head-up display.
-The second row seats have 14-way power adjustment and 8-point massaging function, and the center console contains a temperature controlled compartment capable of maintaining temperatures between 5-50 C.
+The second row seats have 14-way power adjustment and 8-point massage, while the center console contains a temperature controlled compartment capable of maintaining temperatures between 5-50 C.

 Powertrain

 The i8 will be the first to utilize Li Auto's new self-developed 800V SiC power electronics module, allowing the vehicle to achieve 5C DC charging.
 It has the option of two NMC battery packs, the first supplied by CATL and Sunwoda with a capacity of 90.052 kWh, and a larger 97.842 kWh pack supplied by CATL, which weigh 545 and 564 kg respectively, and provide CLTC range ratings of 670. km and 720. km, respectively.
-On a 5C capable charger, it can recharge 500 km of range within 10 minutes.
+The smaller 90 kWh battery was no longer offered after the i8's relaunch in early August 2025 and did not reach production.
+On a 5C capable charger, it can recharge 500 km of range within 10 minutes, achieving 10–80% charge time of 11 minutes with a peak rate of 470 kW.
 It has a dual-motor all-wheel drive configuration, with a 150. kW induction motor powering the front wheels, and a 250. kW permanent magnet motor at the rear, for a total of 536 hp, allowing for a top speed of 180. km/h.

+A lower-cost rear-wheel drive variant was added in August 2026.
+It uses a single motor outputting 335 hp to the rear wheels, and uses the same 97.8 kWh battery for a CLTC range rating of 780 km.
+Additionally, the top speed of all versions was increased to 200 km/h.